trey0/isaac_user_interface/backend/tiler/README.md

 setup/run.sh /tiler/tiler.py --debug-glb --debug-tileset /data/fuze.obj /data/out
 ```

-Then, you can run in your local environment with:
+Or run in your local environment with:
 ```bash
 ./tiler.py --debug-glb --debug-tileset setup/data/fuze.obj setup/data/out
 ```

-In either case, output should be written to the `data/out` directory,
+In either case, output should be written to the `data/out` directory.
-and you should be able to follow the directions in the console output at
-the end of the run to use either of the debug viewers to view the
-resulting tile set in your browser.
+To view the resulting tile set in your browser, follow the directions in
+the console output at the end of the run.

 Within the `data/out` directory, the `build` directory contains all
 files created during the conversion process, as well as the debug